 Herbs and Spices – Many herbs and spices also come in a paste that is convenient.
 You can get them in the produce department, and they have to be refrigerated after opening.

-Buttermilk – Add 1 tablespoon distilled white vinegar or lemon juice to 8 ounces of milk, let set for about 15 minutes and you have buttermilk.
+Buttermilk – Add two tablespoons distilled white vinegar or lemon juice to 8 ounces of milk, let set for about 15 minutes and you have buttermilk.

 Parchment Paper – Parchment paper is one of the greatest creations ever!
 It’s great to line cookie sheets for easy clean up.
 It is great to use on countertops as a surface for kneading bread or rolling out dough.